 2)It should be firm and accompanied by direct eye contact and a sincere smile.

-3)Wait until invited before using someone’s first name although Canadians tend to move to a first-name basis rapidly.
+3)Wait until invited before using someone’s first name although Canadians tend to move on a first-name basis rapidly.

 4)French Canadian friends may greet each other by lightly kissing on the cheeks (once on the left cheek and once on the right).